wsung/capistrano-scm-copy/README.md

     set :scm, :copy

-Remove files and directories that you don't want:
+Remove files and directories that you don't want to copy:

     set :exclude_dir, ['tmp', 'config/*.yml']